It's Not My Time

-"It's Not My Time" is the first official single from the self-titled fourth studio album by rock band 3 Doors Down.
+"It's Not My Time" is the lead single from the self-titled fourth studio album by the American rock band 3 Doors Down.
 The song was serviced to US modern rock radio on February 18, 2008.
 Lyrically, the song focuses on "being resilient, going against the grain and going against the world when the world's trying to push you down, or take you out," lead singer Brad Arnold said.
 The song topped the US Billboard Mainstream Rock Tracks chart for three weeks.
 An acoustic version was also available on iTunes as a pre-order.

 Background

 "It's Not My Time" was originally written for the remake of the film The Poseidon Adventure.
 Brad Arnold explained: "It was gonna be a track on that movie.
 In the movie, they're just trying to escape their death.
 And there's a ship sinking.
 They showed me like a 30-second clip of the movie, and I went and wrote that song from it.
 And they wound up not wanting it, so I was like, Cool, we'll keep it.
 And that's actually the second song off a film like that.
 I wrote "Let Me Go" off of Seventeen Days for Spiderman, and they didn't want it, so we kept it.
 I'm glad.
 I had no problem with it."